trelium/crypto_fluctuations/README.md

 -------

 ## Project overview
 In this project, we developed a near-real-time notification system served via a Telegram bot.
-This Bot updates the user of the price fluctuations of his/her preferred cryptocurrencies.
-The user is also informed of our prediction for the closing prices of the cryptos.
+The user interacts with it in order to set alert thresholds for different cryptocurrencies.
+An alert threshold is a percentage price value that refers to a currency's quotation at a given moment in time, with respect to the previous day's closing price.
+Once thresholds are set, the bot updates the user whenever the price for one of the coins he set thresholds for raises above of falls below the (absolute) threshold value.
+The sent notificaiton message includes the current price as well as our prediction regarding today's closing, expressed as binary outcome.

+Behind the scenes, things go like this:
-- This project scrapes the closing price history of all the most used cryptos.
+- Once a day, the service ingests the most recent closing prices for the 50 most popular cryptos.
-- The prices are then processed in different ways:
-  - A model is used to predict the current day closing price for each given crypto.
+  - A model predicts the current day closing price for each given crypto, considering also the newly ingested data.
-  - The current price of each crypto is scraped every minute, compared to the previous day price and a percentage of change of the price is calculated for each crypto.
+- The current price of each crypto is ingested every minute:
+  - It is compared to the previous day's price to compute the percentage of change.
-- Particular care has been given to the serving layer: a fully-functioning telegram bot that is capable of storing the user preferences and sends notifications based on those preferences.
+  - These percentage changes are compared to the user preferences to identify which users need to be currently notified.

 ### How the code works in detail: